 10. Your furniture upcycle piece is now complete!
 All that’s left to do is place it in your space and style.
 I filled the drawers with changing essentials such as nappies, wipes, baby lotion and massage oil.
 Biome has a great range of totally natural, palm oil free products and is where most of these items are from.

 On top of the dresser I’m just resting a wall print for now but I have plans to make some DIY nursery shelves for the wall above… and of course will place a change mattress on top.

-Has this furniture upcycle inspired you to try something different for your home?
+Has this baby change table upcycle inspired you to makeover a piece of furniture in your home?

 Disclaimer: Some of the materials featured in this post were gifted.
 This article also contains some affiliate links.
 This means that when you click on a link and purchase something from that site, we may make a small commission at no extra cost to you.